 Once a journey has been stopped it cannot be restarted.
 Having said that, you can duplicate journeys to reuse the framework you built.

 Duplicating a journey is preferable to creating a guide when you only plan to do so once.
 In other words, if you send a monthly newsletter and need to duplicate the journey every time, you’re better off creating a guide.

 To stop a journey, access the live view tab.
 Here, you’ll see the option to stop the journey in the upper right-hand corner:

 After clicking “Stop Journey”, you’ll be asked to confirm that you’d like to stop the journey.
 Remember: This is permanent and cannot be undone, so don’t proceed unless you’re certain.

-If you have any hanging questions about building journeys on the canvas, sign up for our interactive Autopilot Training 101 webinar.
+If you have any hanging questions about building journeys on the canvas, watch our Autopilot Training 101 webinar.